 For RO4 more robust cost estimates are available and therefore SEAC can provide cost-effectiveness figures with a higher degree of certainty.

-To arrive at a C-E range, the Dossier Submitter and SEAC have made several assumptions.
+To arrive at a cost-effectiveness range, the Dossier Submitter and SEAC have made several assumptions.
 Of the 39 000 existing full-size pitch equivalents approximately 32 000 use polymeric infill material and have no measures in place to limit emissions to the environment.
 It was therefore assumed that about 32 000 pitches would require additional measures (costing €20 000 per pitch).
-SEAC finds these assumptions plausible, but found a higher average cost (€30 000 per pitch) to be more realistic based on the comments received in the Consultation.
+SEAC finds these assumptions plausible, but found a higher average cost (€30 000 per pitch) to be more realistic based on the comments received in the consultation on the Annex XV report and the SEAC draft opinion.

 The Dossier Submitter then assumed that an average full-sized pitch loses around 500 kg/year and this could at least reduced to 50 kg/year (approximately 10% of total emissions) which means that annually approximately 16 000 tonnes of infill emissions are avoided.
+Strictly following the RMMs in CEN TR 17519 these emissions could be reduced even further to 15 kg/year (approximately 3% of total emissions).

-Using these assumptions SEAC arrives at the following C-E range: 40 – 60 €/kg.
-This indicates that RO4 might be proportional.
-The European Synthetic Turf Council (ESTC) in any case indicates that costs for mitigating emissions are not prohibitive and less than the cost of switching to alternatives.
+Using these assumptions SEAC arrives at a cost-effectiveness range of 40 – 60 €/kg.
+This indicates that RO4 might be proportionate.
+The European Synthetic Turf Council (ESTC) indicates that costs for mitigating emissions using risk management measures are not prohibitive and less than the cost of switching to alternatives.
+During the opinion development UEFA stated that investments in pitches (i.e. incorporating RMMs) are already being made now which indicates that the cost-effectiveness range should be seen as an upper bound.

+As was the case for RO3, it is not possible to do a “break-even” analysis for RO5.
+Even though the costs will be identical to those of RO4 and the restriction option can therefore be considered affordable, the fact that it is impossible to estimate the emissions avoided and the costs, no cost-effectiveness ratio could be calculated and therefore no definite conclusion can be reached on proportionality.

 Medical devices

-As pointed out in the section on costs, there is not sufficient information on the impacts of the ban of the proposed restriction on medical devices to draw a final conclusion on proportionality.
+As pointed out in the section on costs, there is insufficient information on the impacts of the ban of the proposed restriction on medical devices to draw a final conclusion on proportionality.
 As data is scarce, neither costs nor releases were estimated by the Dossier Submitter.
 Also, the volumes of microplastics used in substance-based medical devices that would be affected by the ban is unknown.
+Some industry representatives indicated during the SEAC DO consultation that the proposed restriction would be disproportionate and requested a derogation (e.g. #715), but these requests were not substantiated with supporting information, neither emission estimates, nor costs estimation of the proposed restriction, to justify a derogation.

-Similarities to cosmetics suggest that the proposal could be proportionate.
+Similarities to cosmetics, in term of formulation, suggest that the proposal could be proportionate.
 However, further information would be needed to underpin this conclusion.
+SEAC notes that also for medical devices a review of the substitution of microplastics, e.g. 4 years after entry into force, could provide information on its socio-economic impacts to substantiate a conclusion on proportionality.

 In vitro diagnostics